Attorney at Law

 Celine Mui Simon

-Celine is a commercial real estate attorney with experience in leasing and financing transactions.
-She is a versatile, big picture creative thinker with a detail-oriented and responsive approach to legal transactions.
-Prior to joining the MSMLaw backup team, she was an associate at a boutique San Francisco law firm, where she litigated various commercial real estate matters and negotiated, structured and drafted loan and real estate documents, including leases, business covenants, security agreements, note sales, loan modification and forbearance agreements, deeds in lieu of foreclosure and short sale agreements.
 Celine received her J.D. from the University of San Francisco School of Law in 2009.
+Prior to joining the MSMLaw backup team, she represented major financial institutions and mid-sized regional banks at a boutique San Francisco law firm, where she litigated various commercial real estate matters and negotiated, structured and drafted loan and real estate documents, including leases, business covenants, security agreements, note sales, loan modification and forbearance agreements, deeds in lieu of foreclosure and short sale agreements.

 Myra received her J.D., Cum Laude, from Fordham University (New York City) in 1987.
 At Fordham, she was a member of the Fordham Law Review (and published Limited Partnership Interests as Securities Under Article 8 of the U.C.C., 54 Ford.
 L. Rev. 125 [October 1985]); was on the Dean's List seven times; received the American Jurisprudence Award for Bankruptcy; and graduated in the top ten percent of her class.